 How To Find Out If A Property Has Encumbrances

 When transferring ownership of a property, the property must have a clear title.
 In other words, the legal sale of a home requires that there not be any encumbrances on a property when selling it.

 There are a few ways for home buyers to determine whether the property they're looking at has encumbrances attached to it.
 A title search is the first step.
 If there are any documented encumbrances on a property, they should come up in the title search.

 Additionally, most mortgagors require mortgagees to have title insurance.
 Title insurance protects the homeowner and the mortgage company if a claim on the title of a property comes up after the sale of the property.

 There are several types of encumbrances, including easements, encroachments, liens and more.
 A title of a property must be free of encumbrances before transferring ownership.
 Depending on the type of encumbrance, resolving the encumbrance might require a legal process to resolve.
 Therefore, it is wise for every homeowner to have title insurance and to do a thorough title search before purchasing a property.

-To learn more about purchasing a home and more, be sure to check out the content in the Quicken Loans® Learning Center.
+To learn more about purchasing a home and more, be sure to check out the content in the Rocket Mortgage® Learning Center.